xtekky/TikTok-View-Bot/README.md

 6) Launch script, don't thread too high, there is ratelimit, if you get ratelimited, wait 10 minutes and launch again

 Q.A

 why is it slow ?

 because ur using only one device id

 why u don't make faster?

 because I won't leak something I can sell and sold for 1k

-+ only unpatched viewbot using TikTok api rn
+P.S. only unpatched viewbot using TikTok api rn so don't complain